AMERICAN LAFRANCE

 1986 - 1994

-Apparatus Built or Refurbished at Mountain Lane Bluefield VA
+Fire Apparatus Built at the ALF/Kersey Facility in Bluefield VA

 The site is in the process of what will most likely be, its final update.
 Please have patience during the process.